Blog

 If you answer “no” to the questions above, you may consider signing one of the other three California lien waivers.
 However, note that it is always best practice to sign a conditional lien waiver over an unconditional lien waiver.
 It is also equally important that you sign a final payment waiver only when your work on a project is over.

 Signing an unconditional lien waiver may cause you to lose your lien rights if, for instance, the check that you receive does not go through.
 Signing a final payment waiver when your work on a project is still ongoing can cause you to lose all your lien rights when you only meant to relinquish a portion of it.
+Should a lien prove unsuccessful, you may choose to explore suing for outstanding payments through California small claims court if applicable.

 When do you use a California Conditional Waiver and Release on Final Payment